cocos/cocos-docs/en/scripting/asset-bundle.md

 **Compression Type** The option will determine the final output form of the Asset Bundle, see [Asset Bundle](../asset-manager/bundle.md#compression%20type).

-**Configure as Remote Bundle** The option will determine whether or not the Asset Bundle is a remote bundle, when checked, the Asset Bundle will be placed under the remote folder after it is built and you should place the entire remote folder on the remote server.
+**Is Remote** The option will determine whether or not the Asset Bundle is a remote bundle, when checked, the Asset Bundle will be placed under the remote folder after it is built and you should place the entire remote folder on the remote server.
 Also, if this option is checked, the bundle will not be built into the rpk on platforms like OPPO, vivo, Huawei, etc.

 **Note**.
 1. 4 bundles are built into the Creator: resources, internal, main, start-scene Please do not use these four names as settings for the **Bundle name**.